kendra2276/SQL-Data-Pull/README.md

 ##  Data Sources
 The SQL script pulls data from the following tables:

-Order Table: Contains information on orders placed.
+Order Table: Contains information on orders placed.<br/>
 Results Table: Holds the results of the tests performed.
 Assay Table: Provides details on the assays used.
 Patient Table: Includes patient demographics and identifiers.